An Existential Fairy Tale

 There was another flash—this one overhead—energy arced across the cavern’s ceiling and concentrated a few yards in front of the group.
 What looked like a ball of swirling flames coalesced into the likeness of Tinker Bell in an elaborate bird cage, squinting through the narrowly spaced bars.
 “Windi?
 Is that you?” she said.
 Then the fairy doubled over with laughter.
 “You look like you’re having another egg-setential crisis!
 You crack me up!”

-Chapter 12 gets lit April 1.
-Read Part 1 on Kindle or in paperback.
+Check out Chapter 12.
+Or read Part 1 on Kindle or in paperback.
 (Catch up with the Prologue.)

 Part 1 of The Flame of Heraclitus serial novel is now on Kindle!
 An irreverent ancient fairy guards Heraclitus’ eternal flame in the ruins of New Harmony’s utopian dream — protected by a no-nonsense Greek goddess and her reluctant water nymph.
 Chaos ignites as clashing cults awaken long-forgotten horrors.